Leave a Comment · Posted on April 17, 2020

 Paula is invited to do author visits in schools throughout the UK and is a writer in residence for the literacy charity, ‘First Story’.
 She lives in Nottingham with her husband and three children who are all much taller than her.

 Hive Young Writers’ Days are a chance for young writers, whatever your interest and ability, to develop your writing with support from professional writers, while meeting other young writers, and getting involved in the Hive young writers’ network.

-Hive Young Writers’ Days are open to young people 14 to 25 (this changes sometimes).
-If you don’t quite fit, but you’d like to come, get in touch with us: firstname.lastname@example.org)
+Hive Young Writers’ Days are open to young people 14 to 26 (the age range changes sometimes).
+If you don’t quite fit, but you’d like to come, get in touch with: firstname.lastname@example.org)